transdigiware/blockchain/vscode-extension.md

 ### Interacting with your smart contract
 {: #develop-vscode-submitting-transactions}

-After a smart contract is installed and instantiated , you can submit transactions to the functions inside your smart contract by using the **Fabric Gateways** pane:
+After a smart contract is installed and instantiated,  you can submit transactions to the functions inside your smart contract by using the **Fabric Gateways** pane:

 1. Ensure that your smart contract is installed and instantiated, and that you are connected to the network.
 2. In the **Fabric Gateways** pane, expand the **Channels** dropdown.
 Click the channel that the smart contract is instantiated on.